Saving & Spending Taxes

 How much does it cost to file taxes with H&R Block?

 The cost of filing taxes with H&R Block varies by program.
 It offers a free tax program if you have a simple income tax return.
-If you have a more complex tax situation, you'll pay between $55 to $115, with self-employed taxpayers paying the most.
-H&R Block also charges $49 per state return filed.
+If you have a more complex tax situation, you'll pay upwards of $30, with self-employed taxpayers paying the most.
+H&R Block also charges a fee starting at $30 for each state return filed (except with the Free Online version).

 Can tax professionals use TurboTax?